stephencz/stephencz-com/_posts/2019-07-08-the-singleton.md

 </p>
 </blockquote>

-The Singleton pattern is used when you want to limit a class to a single instance.
-The full details of how this is done are covered in the [Implementing a Singleton]() section.
+The full details of how this is done are covered in the [Implementing a Singleton](#implementing-a-singleton) section.
-Whether or not you'd want to do it is covered in [The Controversy]() section.
+Whether or not you'd want to do it is covered in [The Controversy](#the-controversy) section.

-In any case, the basic idea is to eliminate the ability for the class to be instantiated directly, and instead have the class handle instantiation internally.
+In any case, the Singleton pattern is used when you want to limit a class to a single instance.
-A Singleton class creates and keeps track of a single instance of itself, and provides a global point of access to that instance.

 But why would you want to do this?
 Why would you want to limit a class to a single instance?